briatte/awesome-network-analysis/README.md

 > Resources that does not fit in other categories.

-1. [A Sociology Citation Network](http://nealcaren.web.unc.edu/a-sociology-citation-network/) and [A Co-citation Network for Philosophy](https://kieranhealy.org/blog/archives/2013/06/18/a-co-citation-network-for-philosophy/) - Examples of scientific co-citation networks.
--   [Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks](http://www.soc.duke.edu/~jmoody77/chains.pdf) - Classic example of a real-world sexual network.
+1. [Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks](http://www.soc.duke.edu/~jmoody77/chains.pdf) - Classic example of a real-world sexual network.
 -   [Cheat Sheet: Social Network Analysis for Humanists](https://cvcedhlab.hypotheses.org/106).
 -   [The Convergence of Social and Technological Networks](https://www.cs.cornell.edu/home/kleinber/cacm08.pdf) - About Internet-based small-world effects and social contagion.
 -   [David Knoke on Network Analysis](https://thesocietypages.org/methods/2015/01/30/david-knoke-on-network-analysis/) - A 20-minute interview that discusses the uses and benefits of network analysis, drawing upon Knoke's research on terrorist networks.
 -   [Glossary of terms for statistical network models](https://statnet.org/trac/raw-attachment/wiki/Resources/glossary.pdf).
 -   [Historical Network Research Bibliography](http://historicalnetworkresearch.org/resources/bibliography/) - As it says on the box.
--   [Linton C. Freeman's publications](http://moreno.ss.uci.edu/pubs.html), spanning from 1955 to today.
+-   [Linton C. Freeman's Social Network Research Publications](http://moreno.ss.uci.edu/pubs.html), spanning from 1955 to today.
 -   [Mixed-Method Approaches to Social Network Analysis](https://www.youtube.com/playlist?list=PL3zdEY084WkQD79mR00RSt8j5RuyPwMJE) - Videos of a conference at the Middlesex University School of Law (2014).
 -   [Modeling Complex Social Networks: Challenges and Opportunities for Statistical Learning and Inference](https://www.youtube.com/watch?v=1xLjYc7EUEU) - Video of a seminar talk by Jennifer Neville at Purdue University (2011).
 -   [Network Fact](https://twitter.com/networkfact) - Twitter account about networks, graph theory, and related topics.